vatpac-technology/pilot-resources/docs/flight-planning/alternaterequirements.md

 ## Introduction
 An alternate aerodrome is an aerodrome nominated by the pilot at the flight planning stage which will be used as a divert point should the planned destination become unsuitable for any reason.
 In the real world, there are many reasons why an alternate may need to be carried.
 This page simplifies some of the real world rules and highlights the ones which are applicable for VATSIM operations.

+Any alternate you nominate must not, itself, require an alternate.

 ## Alternate due Weather
 When planning a flight, make careful study of your destination's TAF and take note of the cloud, visibility, and wind during the period of **30 minutes either side of your ETA** (60 minute window).
 Compare the forecast values with the alternate minima described below.
 If a TAF is not available for your arrival window, you must hold an alternate.